Divorce

 Let us help you with your paternity suit, whether you are facing one or pursuing one.
 A father’s paternity is his legal relationship with his child(ren).
 You can establish paternity regardless of whether the mother and father are married.
 We can help you establish paternity or defend you against doubtful paternity claims.

-Call (980) 243-4470 or send us a message to speak with our Charlotte and Sumter divorce lawyers.
+Call (980) 243-4470 or send us a message to speak with our Charlotte and Columbia divorce lawyers.

 Why Choose us?